ankostis/polyvers/README.rst

         one of these modifiers: ``+^~=``
         See :mod:`polyvers.vermath` for more.

+    repo scheme
     monorepo
     mono-project
+        whether a git repo hosts a single or multiple subprojects

+        **Rational:**

         When your single project succeeds, problems like these are known only too well:

           Changes in **web-server** part depend on **core** features that cannot